usmhic/Warmning/data/README.md

 Learn more about the process and check few examples in the <a href="https://github.com/usmhic/Warmning/blob/main/data/hardware">crowdsourced</a> folder

 ### :pushpin: <a href="https://github.com/usmhic/Warmning/blob/main/data/hardware">Hardware</a>
-This type of data is detected manually via sensors, drones, drones.
+This type of data is detected manually via sensors, drones, cameras.
 We managed to work on a simple prototype that detects temperature level using a temperature sensor and humidity level using a humidity sensor.
 Then calculate the heat stress using based on the heat stress index mathematical model.
 The continues read data is sent to a near by device via Bluetooth or Wifi.
 Then uploaded to our servers to be analysed, visualized and mixed with other data.

 Learn more about the process and check few examples in the <a href="https://github.com/usmhic/Warmning/blob/main/data/hardware">hardware</a> folder